Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method: Experiments

 \item The superiority of DTR(T-RL) over DTR(U) is consistently observed across all datasets.
 For example, in terms of $F\text{-}measure@20$, DTR(T-RL) achieves improvements of 2.20\%, 4.44\%, 4.13\%, and 3.94\%, respectively, across the four datasets.
 This outcome is in line with the theoretical insights discussed in Sections~\ref{sec: suboptimality of ce loss} and~\ref{sec: rectification loss}.
 It confirms that the modified loss function with rectified labels effectively mitigates the suboptimality of the multi-class cross-entropy loss when applied under beam search conditions, thus providing an effective answer to \textbf{RQ-2}.

 \item The performance of DTR(T) consistently surpasses that of DTR(U).
 For instance, when the top-K value is set to 20, DTR(T) shows an increase in $F\text{-}measure$ by 8.04\%, 2.83\%, 4.11\%, and 4.41\% across the four datasets, respectively.
-These improvements suggest that the proposed tree-based sampling method more effectively aligns with the requirements of sampled softmax theory, as its sampling probabilities are more closely aligned with the actual softmax probabilities.
-This result validates the theoretical analysis presented in Section~\ref{sec: theoretical support of tree-based sampling } (i.e., Theorem~\ref{theo: sampling theory to unbiased softmax}), and effectively addresses \textbf{RQ-3}.
+These improvements confirms that our tree-based sampling method better aligns with the requirements of sampled softmax theory, as its sampling probabilities are more closely aligned with the actual softmax probabilities.
+This result validates the theoretical analysis in Section~\ref{sec: theoretical support of tree-based sampling } (i.e., Theorem~\ref{theo: sampling theory to unbiased softmax}), and effectively addresses \textbf{RQ-3}.

-\item Compared with brute-force search retrieval algorithms, DTR(T-RL) continues to demonstrate strong performance.
-It outperforms YouTubeDNN across all four datasets and surpasses DIN on the {Movie} and {Amazon} datasets.
-This observation suggests that joint optimization of the index and preference model can exhibit superior performance compared to optimizing them independently.
-Moreover, with the help of the tree index structure, the preference model can exclude some distracting items in certain scenarios, thereby enhancing retrieval performance. \end{itemize}
+\item DTR(T-RL) also demonstrates strong performance compared to brute-force search algorithms.
+It outperforms YouTubeDNN across all datasets, and surpasses DIN and FMLP-Rec on most of them.
+These results suggest that integrating the index with the learning of the preference model can yield better retrieval than optimizing the model alone.
+Moreover, the tree index allows the model to exclude some distracting items in certain scenarios, thereby enhancing retrieval performance.

+\item Compared with other index-based retrieval algorithms—including IPNSW (graph-based), SCANN and QINCo (quantization-based), ROTLEX (query-aware tree-based), and JTR (tree-based with a flexible tree and separate query encoder)—DTR(T-RL) consistently achieves superior performance across all four datasets.
+These results underscore the advantage of our joint optimization strategy, which tightly couples the tree index and the preference model, enabling more accurate and efficient retrieval.